 Shelter Thesis Program

-This year, six graduating students, under the leadership of Dean Stephanie Lin and President Chris Lasch, have reimagined the typical prompt of building a small dwelling structure through a broadened range of materials, uses, and degrees of permanence.
+In Spring 2021, six graduating students, under the leadership of Dean Stephanie Lin, President Chris Lasch, and Core Faculty Matthew Trzebiatowski, reimagined the typical prompt of building a small dwelling structure through a broadened range of materials, uses, and degrees of permanence.
 By confronting the realities of construction, all projects test and explore the notion of “shelter”, expanding its possible outputs and underlining building as a critical practice.
 Within the larger context of the thesis, each student also explores the potential for these concepts to grow, translate, or scale up.

 Jessica’s shelter explores the synergy of architecture and its inhabitation by multiple species.
 She uses rammed earth construction, a building technique that utilizes a loose mixture of soil, sand, and minimal amounts of cement compacted within a form.
 Her rammed earth is embedded with a seed mix that will either germinate, or be picked away and serve as food for birds.
 Allowing the form to decay artfully into its environment and support the local ecology.

 Solomon’s shelter examines the comfort and satisfaction of living within a biomorphic building.
 His ground-hugging structure embraces soft curves and ovoid openings, which serve the dual purpose of providing cross ventilation and framing the views of the valley below.
 Spaces for sleeping and sitting are integrated into the thin-shell concrete form.
 Of all this year’s shelter projects, this one is most at-home amongst the sand-cast domes of Arcosanti.